-Its standard configuration includes the three data members which are configured to make sure it is highly available and designed to provide a 99.9 % uptime SLA.
+Its standard configuration includes the three data members configured to ensure it is highly available and designed to provide a 99.9 % uptime SLA.

 You can scale the infrastructure as you grow.
-IBM Messages would be a good choice for your enterprise application if already hosting on IBM Cloud.
+IBM Messages would be a good choice for your enterprise application if already hosted on IBM Cloud.

-Most of the above platforms offer trial or free credit to give a try.
-So, give a try to see what works for your requirement.
+Most of the above platforms offer a trial or free credit to give a try.
+So, give it a try to see what works for your requirement.

 Check out official RabbitMQ tutorials.